 And finally, the park was beautiful with beaches and bush walks and a lot of lookouts to see nature.
-The wedding cake rock was one of my favorites.
+The wedding cake rock was one of my favourites.

 I am so glad to have stopped here.
 There was so much about this place, including the fact that it is the third-oldest national park in the world.
 We also took some awesome pictures to share with friends back home.
 If you want to plan a day trip to Royal National Park, read this article here.

 If you like hang-gliding or paragliding, Stanwell Park is the place for you.
 Here, we enjoyed some of the most breathtaking views of the village as we went over cliffs and oceans.
 It was an experience of a lifetime.

 We also had a good time touring the area.
 We went bushwalking along the coastal paths and trails.

 The place has some excellent restaurants and cafes too.
 You can visit the LOAF cafe for sandwiches, Uluwatu Blue for Mexican cuisine, or the Tumbling Waters Retreat for some fancy local food.